About Paris Choi

 Hello!
 I’m a Philosophy student at Durham University, with academic interests in applied ethics, decision-making, and political philosophy.
 My broader aim is to use interdisciplinary research to drive measurable, socially meaningful change.

-My current research explores barriers to public transport adoption, with a view toward long-term policy implementation.
+My summer research explored barriers to public transport adoption, with a view toward long-term policy implementation.
 This project brings together behavioural science, psychology, urban planning, and design to contribute to more sustainable and inclusive transport policies.

 I am a/an: